UNLV Policies for all Students

 Students are specifically prohibited to record classes without instructor authorization, including online/remote classes (either audio only, or video and audio).
 The instructor may rescind permission at any time during the class.
 If a student does not comply with established requirements or obstructs the functioning of the class, the instructor may initiate an administrative withdrawal of the student from the course.

-UNLV is committed to providing an environment free of all forms of unlawful discrimination including sexual and gender-based discrimination, harassment, and violence like sexual assault, intimate partner violence, and stalking.
+UNLV is committed to providing an environment free of all forms of unlawful discrimination including, but not limited to, sexual and gender-based discrimination, harassment, and violence, sexual assault, domestic and dating partner violence, and stalking.
 If you, or someone you know, has experienced or is experiencing these types of behaviors, know that you are not alone.
 Resources and support are available.
 To learn more or to report an incident, please visit the Office of Equal Employment and Title IX website.
-Please be aware that as an instructor, I am not a confidential resource, and I will need to report incidents of sexual misconduct to UNLV’s Title IX Coordinator.
-You can also report concerns directly using the online reporting form or via email at titleixcoordinator@unlv.edu or 702-895-4055.
-For confidential support in matters of sexual violence, relationship/family violence, or stalking, contact the Care Center at 702-895-0602.
+Please be aware that instructors are not confidential resources, and they will need to report incidents of sexual misconduct to UNLV’s Title IX Coordinator.
+Students can also report concerns directly using the online reporting form or via email at titleixcoordinator@unlv.edu or 702-895-4055.
+For confidential support in matters of sexual violence, relationship/family violence, or stalking, contact the Care Center at 702-895- 0602.

 UNLV is situated on the traditional homelands of Indigenous groups, including the Nuwu or Nuwuvi, Southern Paiute People, descendants of the Tudinu, or Desert People.
 We honor and offer gratitude for those who have stewarded the land, for the land itself, and for the opportunity to cultivate a thriving, diverse, inclusive, and just scholarly community here today that works for a better tomorrow for all.
 You may find the full UNLV Land Acknowledgement and related information on the UNLV Land Acknowledgement page.